Noisy Beeping Networks: Noise-Resilient Beeping Protocols from Noiseless Protocols

-The task of coloring a graph consists of assigning each node $v\in V$ with a color $c(v) \in K$ such that no two neighbouring nodes are assigned with the same color, i.e., $\forall (u,v)\in E, c(v) \ne c(u)$.
-The set $K$ represents the possible colors and its size is larger than the maximal degree of the graph; it is usually assumed that $K=O(\Delta)$.
+The task of coloring a graph consists of assigning each node $v\in V$ with a color $c(v) \in K$ such that no two neighboring nodes are assigned the same color, i.e., $\forall (u,v)\in E, c(v) \ne c(u)$.
+The set $K$ represents the possible colors and its size is larger than the maximum degree of the graph; it is usually assumed that $K=O(\Delta)$.
 Certain algorithms allow a larger number of colors, e.g., $K=O(\Delta + \log n)$, an assumption that potentially makes the round complexity smaller.
 Protocols are allowed to use randomness and are required to succeed with high probability.

 The current state of the art in coloring protocols for the beeping model is as follows.
-For the $B_{cd}L$ model, Casteigts et~al.~\cite{CMRZ19} provide a randomized algorithm with $\Theta(\Delta+\log n)$ rounds and $K=O(\Delta+\log n)$ colors.
+For the $B_{cd}L$ model, Casteigts et~al.~\cite{CMRZ19} provided a randomized algorithm with $\Theta(\Delta+\log n)$ rounds and $K=O(\Delta+\log n)$ colors.
 If the number of colors $K\ge \Delta$ is known to all parties, an algorithm with round complexity~$O(K\log n)$ is known.
-In the $BL$ model, Conejo and Kuhn.~\cite{CK10} show a protocol with $O(\Delta \log n)$ rounds assuming knowledge of $K=O(\Delta)$.
+In the $BL$ model, Cornejo and Kuhn~\cite{CK10} designed a protocol with $O(\Delta \log n)$ rounds assuming knowledge of $K=O(\Delta)$.
 Note the $\log n$ gap between the $BL$ model and $B_{cd}L$ model.

 Simulating the protocol of~\cite{CMRZ19} using Theorem~\ref{thm:BeepSim} yields the following. \begin{theorem} There exists an efficient randomized coloring protocol in the noisy beeping model in $O(\Delta\log n + \log^2n)$ rounds that succeeds with high probability.
-The protocol employs $K=O(\Delta+\log n)$ colors and assumes the parties only know a bound on the size of the network~$n$. \end{theorem}
+The protocol employs $K=O(\Delta+\log n)$ colors and assumes that the parties only know a bound on the size of the network~$n$. \end{theorem}

-A lower bound for coloring in the $BL$ model is given by Chlebus et~al.~\cite{CMT17} arguing that any randomized coloring algorithm over $G=K_n$ requires~$\Omega(n\log n)$ rounds.
-This lower bound carries on to the noisy setting, and proves that our noise-resilient coloring simulation is optimal.
+A lower bound for coloring in the $BL$ model was given by Chlebus et~al.~\cite{CMT17} who argued that any randomized coloring algorithm over $G=K_n$ requires~$\Omega(n\log n)$ rounds.
+This lower bound carries over to the noisy setting, and proves that our noise-resilient coloring simulation is optimal.

-\subsection{MIS}
+\subsubsection{MIS}